EMPLOYERS GUIDE

 Overseas applicant

-How to hire with RNIP
+How to hire with the Rural Community Immigration Pilot

-ELIGIBILITY
+ENSURE ELIGIBILITY

-JOB OFFER
+MAKE A JOB OFFER

-SUBMIT FORMS
+SUBMIT RECOMMENDATION

 The Process

-RNIP Committee reviews application
+RCIP Committee reviews application

 Results from Community Recommendation Meeting emailed to candidates

 After the application is reviewed at the Community Recommendation Meeting, the candidate will be sent an email notifying them if they did or did not receive a community recommendation to apply for Canadian Permanent Residency.
-Please Note: Not all candidates who are reviewed will be guaranteed a recommendation by our committee.

 Community Recommendation for Permanent Residency